 How will a counselee’s efforts to fight an eating disorder be sustained if the counselor fails to connect bodily care to glorifying God with the body?

-When a counselee dismisses the connection between lacking spiritual disciplines and apathy towards physical disciplines, the counselor needs to give a biblical understanding of our psychosomatic connection as embodied beings.
+When a counselee dismisses the connection between a lack of spiritual disciplines and apathy towards physical disciplines, the counselor needs to give a biblical understanding of our psychosomatic connection as embodied beings.

 Biblical counselors will handle many situations that make a TOB necessary, but gender dysphoria may be the most critical.
-If biblical counselors devalue the body, how can they treat their counselees who are simultaneously anti-body albeit for different reasons?
-If they lack a biblical understanding of the body and already struggle with a biblical response to transgenderism, how will they be able to help those who detransition?
+If biblical counselors hold a low view of the body, how can they treat their counselees who are anti-body?
+If counselors lack a biblical understanding of the body and struggle with a biblical response to transgenderism, how will they be able to help those who detransition?

 Plainly, biblical counselors need a framework for soul care that understands and incorporates body care as well.
 If you, as an embodied being counsel another embodied being, you can’t look at their issues in isolation.
 They may come to you with problems relating to their spiritual life, but those issues materialize through their physical life.
 Or they may come to you for struggles that manifest in external harm, but those struggles indicate internal turmoil.
 The whole person matters.